Travels with V

 La Selva part three

-There’s about four or five types of monkey living in the jungle surrounding La Selva.
+There are about four or five types of monkey living in the jungle surrounding La Selva.
 We’ve always had a soft spot for our ancestors, and we’re always keeping an eye out for them.
 During our stay we get to see four out of the five, and one of the cutest actually right by the Lodge where a family of white-tailed titis suddenly appear.